Brilliant riposte: Dear Page Larkin- dating dilemmas

-When Kathy and I started dating, ((she’s 65, I’m 70) she was romantic and spontaneous.
+When Kath and I started dating, ((she’s 65, I’m 70) she was romantic and spontaneous.
 Four years later, she is less available.
-We only see each other on weekends due to distance and driving.
+My job is the resason: we only see each other on weekends due to distance and driving.
 She claims she’s tired of the driving.
-I call the 18 miles from my house to her apartment “our 18-mile hallway.”
+I call the 18 miles from my house to her apartment “Our 18-mile Hallway.”
 She used to think that was romantic.
 Now, she wants to move into my house.
 I cherish my man-cave and don’t wish a full-time roommate.

 Dear Henry VIII

-Fish or cut bait.
-Kathy’s lack of luster may be in direct proportion to your unwillingness to take it up a notch.
+Dude, Fish or cut bait.
+Kath’s lack of luster may be in direct proportion to your unwillingness to take it up a notch.
 I imagine, at 65 she may be planning for the future and thinking your interest is waning with your dead end weekend-only arrangements.

-I met a great guy online (retired SF Fireman, divorced twice.)
+I met a great guy online (retired SF Fireman, divorced thrice.)
 We took it very slow.
 We have both been hurt and have six adult kids between us.
 Our on-and-off again relationship took a turn for the better after he received an inheritance and could pay off all his debts.
 Flush, he moved in with me, redecorated my kitchen, the master bath, and transferred my pathetic garden to Sunset magazine cover.
-Then he got bored and started playing golf with the boys and having drinks.
+Then, much to my dismay, he got bored and started playing golf with the boys and having drinks.

 Dear Sunset Years

 Close one door before you open another.
-Talk to the simmering firemen and tell him your feelings about six-hour golf games and drinks thereafter.
+Talk to the Lukewarm Fireman and tell him your feelings about six-hour golf games and drinks, thereafter.
 Do you miss him?
 Tell him.
-This is your call: want to be a classic ‘Golf Widow’ or “in the game?”
+This is your call: decide iif you want to be a classic ‘Golf Widow’ or “In the Game?”

 Carpe diem, Page

-I just met Johnny-a great guy by all accounts, except for one.
-While he says he’s divorced, he still lives with his ex and may share the same bed.
+I just met George on a dating site.
+He is great guy by all accounts, except for one.
+While he says he’s divorced, he still lives with his Ex and may share the same bed.
 He says it’s a very small apartment and a foldout bed in the living room is lumpy.
 Should I be worried?